zhang-xd18/QCRNet/README.md

 ## Acknowledgement

 This repository is modified from the [CRNet open source code](https://github.com/Kylin9511/CRNet).
-Thank zhilin for his work named [CRNet](https://ieeexplore.ieee.org/document/9149229) and you can refer to it if you are instereted in the network details.
+Thank zhilin for his work named [CRNet](https://ieeexplore.ieee.org/document/9149229) and you can refer to it if you are instereted in the details.

 Thank Chao-Kai Wen and Shi Jin group again for providing the pre-processed COST2100 dataset.